quitmeyer/GraycodeToPLYConverter/README.md

 # Graycode Matches Injector (Goocher)

 Run the goocher to tie things together
-* set up your command line parameters for the goocher by editing the runGraycodeGoocher.bat
-*

 ## Setup Goocher Command Line Arguments
 You might need to customize the goocher to the projector you are using